 The beach is the lifeblood of many Brazilian cities.
 Babies are taken to the beach in their first few weeks of life.
 They learn to walk and play there.
 They grow up on the sand.
 As the children get older, the beach becomes their meeting place, at first under the watchful eye of Mum and Dad, and then, alone.
 Brazilian boys first discover Brazilian girls on the beach and vice versa.
-Romances blossom and one day grow to marriage; before long there is a new generation of children on the beach and so the life cycle begins again.
+Romances blossom and one day grow to marriage; before long there is a new generation of children on the beach and so the life cycle of the beach begins again.

 There is nothing very “touristy” about Brazilian beaches, and that includes those in Rio; they are a microcosm of Brazilian life.
 You are unlikely to meet anyone who has been bored on a Brazilian beach.
 There is just too much to watch and enjoy.

 The bikini was born in Rio and has been growing up there ever since.
 A Brazilian bikini is in a class of its own, often copied but never equalled.
 Women love them and the men often love them a little bit more.

 Brazil leads the fashion world when it comes to bikinis, which is not surprising when you consider the amount of time the average Brazilian girl spends on the beach.
 Most European or North American designers would throw their hands up in horror at the thought of trying to set a new fashion trend each year with only the size of a bikini to work with, but Brazilian designers somehow seem to manage.
 Each summer there is a subtle change in shape and the introduction of new colours that date previous costumes as “last year’s”.